DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Human T lymphocyte with HTLV-1 infection, coloured scanning electron micrograph (SEM).
-The virus is centrally located in a large clump (RNA virus, Retroviridae Family).
+Human T lymphocyte with HTLV-1 infection (RNA virus, Retroviridae Family), coloured scanning electron micrograph (SEM).
+The virus is in a large clump in the corner.
 Human T-lymphotropic virus or human T-cell lymphotropic virus (HTLV) is a family of human retroviruses that are known to cause a type of cancer called adult T-cell leukaemia/lymphoma and a demyelinating disease called HTLV-I associated myelopathy/tropical spastic paraparesis (HAM/TSP).
 The HTLVs belong to a larger group of primate T-lymphotropic viruses (PTLVs).
-Magnification: x3,000 when shortest axis printed at 25 millimetres.
+Magnification: x3,300 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.